tanaylab/tglkmeans/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## DESCRIPTION changes

-* Added Weizmann Institute of Science as cph
-* Added references of the original algorithm to the description part.

-## Regarding the use of cores in the examples
+# Fix

-* Added \donttest clause wrapping `tglmeans.set_parallel` examples section.
-The other examples work with a single core.
+* loading the package failed on machines with a single core.